How attached are you to your romantic partner? Do you think these attachment styles have anything to do with how you were raised?

 Everyone falls under one of four attachment styles:

 In earlier studies, only three attachment styles were identified; disorganized attachment came later.
-Each of these styles are defined by the behaviors that people display when the attachment figure (parent, partner, etc.) is present or not present.
+Each of these styles is defined by the behaviors people display when the attachment figure (parent, partner, etc.) is present or not.

 Attachment Behaviors